 These rules are still being refined and have not yet been implemented as a result.
 Major companies like Verizon, AT&T, and T-Mobile who collect ample information on consumer habits for business purposes are fighting the rules.
 They say it gives companies who are only regulated by the FTC an unfair advantage.
 We will have to wait and see what happens.

 Internet Privacy - The Dangers Of Data Tracking

 - Your identity can be stolen via phishing, hacking and viruses.
 Once it's stolen, people can pretend to be you and even gain access to your personal information.
-Identity theft protection services will prevent this from happening.
+Identity theft protection services, like these services within our comparison guide, will prevent this from happening.

 - Network traffic analysis tracks your location, search history, likes, dislikes, shares, etc. to sell to advertising companies.
 The best VPN services and private browsers can prevent this.

 - Data tracking can lead to price discrimination depending on your location.